Nargiz Pashayeva: Early life and education

 Nargiz Pashayeva was born on December 15, 1962, in Baku.
 From 1968 to 1978 she studied at the secondary specialized music school named after Bulbul.
-In 1983 she graduated from the faculty of philology of Baku State University with honors.
-At the same time she entered the postgraduate study and successfully completed her thesis and defended dissertation on "Sabir's Innovation".
+In 1983, she graduated from the faculty of philology of Baku State University with honors.
+At the same time, she entered the postgraduate study and successfully completed her thesis and defended dissertation on "Sabir's Innovation".

 On September 23, 1987, she was awarded the degree of candidate of Philological sciences.
 Then Pashayeva began working at the same faculty as an assistant, lecturer, head lecturer, and finally docent.
-In 2004 she successfully defended her doctoral thesis on the topic "Artistic aesthetic perception of the person in modern Azerbaijani literature" (based on the creativity of People's Writer Elchin).
+In 2004, she successfully defended her doctoral thesis on the topic "Artistic aesthetic perception of the person in modern Azerbaijani literature" (based on the creativity of People's Writer Elchin).
 Afterwards on February 11, 2005, Pashayeva was awarded the degree of Doctor of Philology, and on March 30, 2005, she was awarded the title of professor.
 In 2006–2008, she worked as a prorector of International Relations at Baku State University.
-Since 2006 Pashayeva is a Chairman of the Dissertation Council.
+Since 2006, Pashayeva is a Chairman of the Dissertation Council.

 Pashayeva is also a member of the Union of Azerbaijani Writers since 2007.
-On June 23, 2008, Nargiz Pashayeva was appointed the Rector of the Baku branch of the Moscow State University named after M.V.Lomonosov under Presidential Decree.
+On June 23, 2008, Nargiz Pashayeva was appointed the Rector of the Baku branch of the Moscow State University, named after M.V.Lomonosov under Presidential Decree.
 Her main activity is related with this educational establishment.

-On February 27, 2019, Nargiz Pashayeva was elected academician (foreign member) of the Russian Academy of Education on the recommendation of academician V.Sadovnin.
+On February 27, 2019, Nargiz Pashayeva was elected academician (foreign member) of the Russian Academy of Education on the recommendation of academician V. Sadovnin.

 Personal life

 Nargiz Pashayeva is from one of the most prominent and popular families in Azerbaijan.
 So that her grandfather was the noted Iranian-born Azerbaijani writer Mir Jalal Pashayev.
 Her uncle Hafiz Pashayev was Azerbaijan's first Ambassador to the United States and the founding rector of the ADA University.
 Pashayeva's father Arif Pashayev is the Rector of the National Aviation Academy in Baku, and her mother, Aida Imanguliyeva (1939–1992) was a prominent philologist and Arabist, daughter of the prominent journalist and pedagogue Nasir Imanguliyev.
 Furthermore, her sister is the current First Lady of the Republic of Azerbaijan, Mehriban Aliyeva.

 She married Altai Sadiqzadeh, an Azerbaijani artist.
-Their daughter Aida Mahmudova is also an artist and supporter of contemporary art.
+Her daughter Aida Mahmudova is also an artist and supporter of contemporary art.

 Awards

 On June 20, 2011, she was awarded Order of Friendship of the Russian Federation.

-On March 15, 2013, he was awarded the Golden Order of Merit of the European Economic Chamber of Trade, Commerce and Industry (European Economic Chamber of Trade, Commerce and Industry - EEIG).
+On March 15, 2013, she was awarded the Golden Order of Merit of the European Economic Chamber of Trade, Commerce and Industry (European Economic Chamber of Trade, Commerce and Industry - EEIG).

 On May 24, 2013, she was awarded the Order of Academic Palms.

 On December 13, 2022, she was awarded the Sharaf Order for her great achievements in the development of science and education in the Republic of Azerbaijan.